richafnu/Viva/Viva/insights/advanced/admin/import-org-data-azure.md

 * Five rows that contain new employee data.
 * Required attributes: PersonId,  ManagerId, Organization, and EffectiveDate.
-* All reserved optional fields (for example, HireDate) that you’ve already imported to Viva Insights.
+* All reserved optional fields (for example, HireDate) that you've already imported to Viva Insights.

-After the import finishes, the only change you’d notice is five new rows and their values.
+After the import finishes, the only change you'd notice is five new rows and their values.

 **Example – adding a new attribute**

-Maybe you want to add an optional reserved attribute that wasn’t in your data before—let’s say **Location**—for all existing employees.
-When you go to import your data, you’d only include the **Location**, **PersonId**, and **EffectiveDate**, with current and historical values for each employee, in your .csv file.
+Maybe you want to add an optional reserved attribute that wasn’t in your data before—let's say **Location** — for all existing employees.
+When you go to import your data, you'd only include the **Location**, **PersonId**, and **EffectiveDate**, with current and historical values for each employee, in your .csv file.
 After the import finishes, you’d find the same data that was there before, with the exception of a new column for each employee, **Location**.

 #### Fields to include in the .csv file for full and incremental refreshes